wbxqmll/project-team-b/README.md

 ## Introduction
 This repo uses Github to host a mini-website and includes a code snippet written in **C**.
 This project is managed using Kanban.
+This repo serves as **Project MileStone 3** for CSCI 3250-3251 where we will also practice the use of **include_relative**.

 ## Code
 *TODO*: [task4.md](issues/task4.md)